carlsuarez/tiny-infer/README.md

-**Seq2seq generation (Marian / OPUS-MT) — end to end (done).** A second architecture, added *alongside* the decoder-only path without touching it (the llama2.c parity gate stays bit-identical): bidirectional encoder, cross-attention, LayerNorm with bias, sinusoidal positions, a tied lm_head with `final_logits_bias`.
+**Seq2seq generation (Marian / OPUS-MT) — end to end (done).** A second architecture, added *alongside* the decoder-only path without touching it (the Llama parity gate stays bit-identical): bidirectional encoder, cross-attention, LayerNorm with bias, sinusoidal positions, a tied lm_head with `final_logits_bias`.
 The encoder-decoder shape handles any sequence-to-sequence task — translation, summarization, paraphrasing — depending on the model; the OPUS-MT fixtures used here